pfheatwole/thesis/source/foil_aerodynamics.rst

   * Computationally fast

-* Beware: there are two uses of the acronym NLLT: the `N` can either stand for "nonlinear" or "numerical".
+* Beware: there are two uses of the acronym NLLT: the `N` can either stand for "nonlinear" (since it works with nonlinear lifting lines) or "numerical" (since it uses a numerical solution instead an analytical solution).
 For example, Weissinger's "nonlinear LLT" versus Phillips "numerical LLT".

 Derivation